 Heating Parameter P0: P0 has two settings, C and H. The default setting C can be used to connect to an air-conditioner as the relay energizes when the temperature is reached.
 Setting H leads to de-energizing the relay when the required temperature is detected.
 It can be used to control any heating device.

 Parameter P2 (Upper Limit Temperature): P2 limits the maximum trigger temperature that can be set.
-It acts as a safety feature that stops the user to set an extremely high trigger temperature.
+It acts as a safety feature that stops the user from setting an extremely high trigger temperature.

 Parameter P3 (Lower Limit Temperature): P3 limits the minimum trigger temperature that can be set.
-It also acts as a safety feature that stops the user to set a low triggering temperature.
+It also acts as a safety feature that stops the user from setting a low triggering temperature.

 Offset Correction Parameter P4: Changes can be made if there is a difference between the displayed temperature and actual temperature reading with this parameter.

 Delay Parameter P5: Delay in the switching of the relay when the trigger temperature has reached, can be set by the help of delay parameter P5.
 It can be set in one-minute increments up to a maximum of 10 minutes.

 Alarm Parameter P6: This parameter causes the relay to switch off when the temperature reaches its settings.
 The display will show ‘ --- ‘ to indicate an alarm condition.
 The relay will not re-energize until the temperature falls below this value.